How Child Custody Proceedings Affect Domestic Violence Defense

 In most cases, EWOC is treated as a first-degree misdemeanor.
 In the summer of 2017, Governor Tom Wolf passed a law stating that it will be considered a third-degree felony if the defendant’s actions create a significant risk of death or serious bodily harm.
 If there’s a pattern of conduct found then it is to be considered a second-degree felony.
 Additionally, the grading is increased one level for children under six.
 This law also advises judges to consider ordering counseling for anyone convicted of the charges.

 Are you facing charges of child endangerment?
 If so, contact Brennan Law Offices today.
-We practice criminal law exclusively, which is one of the many reasons we’re the best criminal lawyers Philadelphia has to offer.
+We practice criminal law exclusively, which is one of the many practices criminal lawyers Philadelphia has to offer.
 As domestic violence lawyers, we won’t rest until you receive the justice you deserve.

 Read More